mdsketch/ansible-teleport/README.md

 If you add your own teleport config file template you can run any node services you want (ssh, app, database, kubernetes)

+## TODO:
+- add idempotence tests to verify teleport is updated correctly (config, service and binary)
+- add tests for variable templating
+- lock down the versions of the linting tools
+- investigate if installing teleport in a docker container is useful (currently not supported)

 ## Requirements

 A running teleport cluster so that you can provide the following information: